jlukenoff/get_settings/README.md

 - Open the `config.json` file in the root directory of the repo.
 - Change the `PROJECTS_DIR` value to the absolute path of the folder where you would like the files to be written - Important: DO NOT end this path with a slash (`/`), this will break the script
+- Change any other configurations at this time like whether the script should use git and whether it should pull the custom stylesheet each time (`should_use_git` and `should_get_styles`)
 - Save and Exit